simon-glitch/simon-glitch.github.io/diary/2025/Stuff.md

 Now my dad says he plans every conversation, but I know he doesn't do all of the ones he has with me, and he doesn't do them sorry well.
 It's super easy for me to get him sidetracked.

 4:23 PM
+# FYI
+I got sunburn on Friday (August 8).

+# Improving condition
+It was its worst early this morning.
+It's been getting better throughout the day.
+I've had more blisters forming (on my shoulders, especially the sides of my shoulders) throughout the day, and in the last few hours, they've been oozing.
+They're like zits that pop themselves!
+Also, all of the ones on the left are gone.
+I peeled some of the skin though, so now there is this raw spot that keeps leaking.
+It's literally leaking as I write this.
+It might we sweat.
+I hope it's whatever toxins that are left from the sunburn.
+Probably the latter.
+It's probably coming out of the one opening it has.
+My right shoulder though...
+I think I might need to give it some manual attention.
+But that would hurt a lot.
+Also, on second though, the raw spot could be leaking a mix of sweat and pus.
+I think it's mostly pus though, since I'm sitting in front of the fan and I'm all cooled down now.
+Maybe the pus is coming out through a sweat glands to begin though... in that case I should try to be in the warmest place possible.
+At least (hypothetically) if I want to make the blisters well more and release more pus.
+Though (in actuality) I don't want to do that.

+What's really good news is my skin has calmed down significantly, overall.
+So I'll be able to actually get some sleep tonight.
+Considering I got like 5 hours last night, I'm feeling like I wanna go to bed now.
+And it's only 4:32!